po1sigala/live/02-Lesson-Plans/Full-Time/09-Week/05-Day/05-Day-LessonPlan.md

 ### Part 1

-* In the `client/` folder, create a `package.json` file either with the command `npm init` or using a `package.json` from a previous activity.

-* Using the `webpack.config.js` from the previous activities, create a new `webpack.config.js` file that uses a babel loader and the necessary plugins to transform the application to a PWA.
+* Using the `webpack.config.js` from the previous activities, update the `webpack.config.js` file that uses a babel loader and the necessary plugins to transform the application to a PWA.

 * Create an entry point for each file in `assets/js`.